article banner

 This can help drive efficiency and growth in your business and supply chain.

 We have also seen the evolution of third-party risk governance frameworks from a ‘check-the-box’ process to a substantive function, at times onerous, for companies that are serious about managing third-party risk.
-However, these are not necessarily fit for purpose to meet UK SOX compliance requirements.
+However, these are not necessarily fit for purpose to meet the Code requirements.

 2 Third-party audits (in-house or agreed upon procedures)

 You can also choose to perform a review of internal controls managed by the third-party service provider, either using your in-house team or independent auditors.
-However, this is probably not sufficiently objective or independent for UK SOX purposes.
+However, commissioning third party audits for a large number of third parties can be a logistically difficult and resource intensive process.

 3 Service Organisation Control reports

-The preferred option for complying with SOX-style requirements are Service Organisation Control (SOC) reports.
+A preferred option for complying with the Code are Service Organisation Control (SOC) reports.
 This is one of the most effective ways to obtain independent validation of outsource services.
-Other ISO 9001/ 27001 or PCI certifications held by your third parties do not provide adequate scope coverage to pass the SOX test.
+Other ISO 9001/ 27001 or PCI certifications held by your third parties do not provide adequate scope coverage.

-SOC reports bring several key benefits for UK SOX compliance:
+SOC reports bring several key benefits for Code compliance:

-• Providing a robust and independent assessment of the outsourced controls in support of the directors' declaration
+• Supporting your declaration - SOC reports provide a robust and independent assessment of the outsourced controls in support of the annual declaration on material control effectiveness

 • Independent and objective – SOC reports are independent and objective, and provide an opinion on the quality of the internal control environment, which increases trust and confidence in their conclusions

-• Efficient – SOC reports will eliminate the need for the third party service provider to support multiple separate audits from different customers
+• Efficient – SOC reports will eliminate the need for the third party service providers to support multiple separate audits from different customers

 • Promote confidence – SOC reports enable outsourced service providers to provide confidence and competitive advantage in their offerings

-Depending on your third party there are several different types of SOC reports that may be relevant for UK SOX.
+Depending on your third party there are several different types of SOC reports that may be relevant for providing assurance.

 1 SOC 1/ISAE 3402 for service organisations